Fajar-RahmadJaya/KeyTik/README.md

 2. **(Optional) If You Use Assign Profile On Specific Device Feature, You Need To Download And Install Interception Driver First**
     - Interception Driver Download : https://github.com/oblitum/Interception/releases
     - To install, visit [AutoHotkey Interception, Install the Intereception driver](https://github.com/evilC/AutoHotInterception?tab=readme-ov-file#install-the-intereception-driver) for detailed install guide.
+    - To know whether the Interception Driver is correctly installed or not, Try using "Open AHI Monitor To Test Device" button.
+If it's work, then the Interception Driver is installed correctly.
 4. **Download KeyTik from one of the following platforms**
     - KeyTik GitHub Release : https://github.com/Fajar-RahmadJaya/KeyTik/releases.
      - There are 2 option to download, normal version and source code version.